azat-co/fullstack-javascript/chapter6/chapter6.md

 This module provides utilities for dealing with query strings.
 Some of the methods include:

--   `querystring.stringify()`: Serialize an object to a query string
+-   `querystring.stringify()`: Serializes an object to a query string

--   `querystring.parse()`: Deserialize a query string to an object
+-   `querystring.parse()`: Deserializes a query string to an object

 ### url

-This module has utilities for URL resolution and parsing.
-Some of the methods include:
+This module has a utility for URL resolution and parsing:

--   `parse()`: Take a URL string, and return an object
+-   `url.parse()`: Takes a URL string, and returns an object which has URL information broken down into parts

 ### fs

-fs handles file system operations such as reading and writing to/from files.
+`fs` handles file system operations such as reading and writing to/from files.
 There are synchronous and asynchronous methods in the library.
 Some of the methods include:

--   `fs.readFile()`: reads file asynchronously
+-   `fs.readFile()`: Reads file asynchronously

--   `fs.writeFile()`: writes data to file asynchronously
+-   `fs.writeFile()`: Writes data to file asynchronously

 There is no need to install or download core modules.
 To include them in your application, all you need is to follow the syntax: